-It hit me out of nowhere.
+The realisation struck me unexpectedly.
 One minute I was totally fine, and the next, I was questioning everything.
 Is this the right choice?
 Am I rushing into this?
 What if I mess up?
-Suddenly, my excitement was drowned out by a wave of anxiety I wasnβt prepared for.
+An unexpected wave of anxiety drowned out my excitement.

 What Cold Feet Really Feels Like